On propagation of regularities and evolution of radius of analyticity in the solution of the fifth order KdV-BBM model: Introduction

-As mentioned earlier, the main interest of this work is to find solutions $\eta(x,t)$ of the IVP \eqref{5kdvbbm} with real-analytic initial data $\eta_0$ which admit extension as an analytic function to a complex strip $S_{\sigma_0}:=\big\{x+iy:|y|<\sigma_0\big\}$, for some $\sigma_0>0$ at least for a short time.
+The second main interest of this work is to find solutions $\eta(x,t)$ of the IVP \eqref{5kdvbbm} with real-analytic initial data $\eta_0$ which admit extension as an analytic function to a complex strip $S_{\sigma_0}:=\big\{x+iy:|y|<\sigma_0\big\}$, for some $\sigma_0>0$ at least for a short time.
 Analytic Gevrey class introduced by Foias and Temam \cite{FT} is a suitable function space for this purpose.
 After getting this result, a natural question one may ask is whether this property holds globally in time, but with a possibly smaller radius of analyticity $\sigma(t)>0$.
 In other words, is the solution $\eta(x,t)$ of the IVP \eqref{5kdvbbm} with real-analytic initial data $\eta_0$ is analytic in $S_{\sigma(t)}$ for all $t$ and what is the lower-bound of $\sigma(t)$?
-This question will also be addressed in this work.
+This question will also be addressed in the second part of this work.

 An early work in this direction is due to Kato and Masuda \cite{KM}.
 They considered a large class of evolution equations and developed a general method to obtain spatial analyticity of the solution.
 In particular, the class considered in \cite{KM} contains the KdV equation.
-Further development in this field can be found in the works of Hayashi \cite{H}, Hayashi and Ozawa \cite{HO}, de Bouard, Hayashi and Kato \cite{BHK}, Kato and Ozawa \cite{KO}, Bona and Gruji\'c \cite{BG-1}, Bona, Gruji\'c and Kalish \cite{BGK-1, BGK-2}, Gruji\'c and Kalish \cite{GK-1, GK-2} and references there in.
+Further development in this field can be found in the works of Hayashi \cite{H}, Hayashi and Ozawa \cite{HO}, de Bouard, Hayashi and Kato \cite{BHK}, Kato and Ozawa \cite{KO}, Bona and Gruji\'c \cite{BG-1}, Bona, Gruji\'c and Kalisch \cite{BGK-1, BGK-2}, Gruji\'c and Kalisch \cite{GK-1, GK-2}, Zhang \cite{Z1, Z2} and references there in.
 In recent literature, many authors have devoted much effort to get analytic solutions to several evolution equations, see for example \cite{BHG-17, HP-20, HP-18, HPS-17, SS-19, SS-18, ST-17, SdS-15} and references therein.

 Now, we introduce some notations and define function spaces in which this work will be developed.
 Throughout this work we use $C$ to denote a constant that may vary from one line to the next.

 The Fourier transform of a function $f$ is defined by